While some people think that setting up a trailer is as simple as ABC, there is actually a lot more that goes into it.

 In fact, there are several trailer hitch types that all have their pluses and minuses.
 It can be difficult to find the right one for your particular needs.
 To help you out, here is a list of the eight best hitches out there.

 Of course, not every hitch is compatible with a trailer dolly, so we’ve given each hitch type a score between one and three to indicate trailer mover compatibility:

-- Limited use with trailer dollies (only select trailer dollies will be compatible)
+2. Limited (only select trailer dollies will be compatible)

 Without further ado, here is a short guide to the eight main types of trailer hitches.

 The rear receiver hitch is by far the most common type of hitch – especially for use with trailer dollies.
 In fact, some trucks already come with a rear receiver hitch, so you can potentially skip the extra step of shopping for a hitch if that’s the case.

 In terms of size, rear receiver hitches can range from class one to five (class 1 hitches are for lighter loads and Class 5s are for serious-business capacities).

 Fifth-wheel hitches, which are only compatible with pickup trucks, are a heavy-duty type of hitch that mount directly onto the truck bed right over or just ahead of the rear axle.
 They are less common than rear receivers because they aren’t as compatible with trailer dollies.